 - Trina Bryant: Director of the Center for Student Enrichment

 - Wayne Elliot, Jr.: Executive Director – Market Director Consumer BankingMember of the ENC Board of Trustees

 - Natara Gray: Director of Undergraduate Admissions and Diversity Outreach

-- Sacha Santimano: Women’s Head Basketball Coach
+- Sacha Santimano: Instructor and Assistant AD for Student-Athlete Academic Services Women’s Basketball Coach

 I am delighted with the team that has been assembled and invite you to join me in thanking them for their service and praying for them to have God’s wisdom as they conduct their work.

 The Task Force will be looking at such areas as curriculum, academic policies, student life, employment, student recruitment and retention, athletics, chapel, alumni relations, and governance structures.
 They will begin their work in September and present their recommendations by the end of the 2020-21 academic year.
 They have the strong support of the Board of Trustees and the administration, and I am confident they will have your support as well.

 Periodic updates to the community will be provided by the Task Force as their work progresses.
 Let us commit ourselves to join them in working and praying for God’s kingdom to come, His will to be done, on earth as it is in heaven.